zesterer/ariadne/README.md

 - Improved layout planning & space usage
 - Non-ANSI terminal support
 - More accessibility options (screenreader-friendly mode, textured highlighting as an alternative to color, etc.)
+- More color options
+- Better support for layout restrictions (maximum terminal width, for example)

 ## Stability

 The API (should) follow [semver](semver.org/).
-However, this apply to the layout of final error messages.
+However, this does not apply to the layout of final error messages.
 Minor tweaks to the internal layout heuristics can often result in the exact format of error messages changing with labels moving slightly.
 If you experience a change in layout that you believe to be a regression (either the change is incorrect, or makes your diagnostics harder to read) then please open an issue.

 ## Credit